 - Put up posters with the details of your fundraiser

-- Prepare and distribute your parent order letters
+- Prepare and distribute parent order letters

-You might decide to cancel, if you did not get an acceptable minimum order amount.
-Let’s image that you did get enough orders.
+You might decide to cancel if you did not get an acceptable minimum order numbers.
+Let us assume that you did get enough orders.

-Preparing the Artwork
+Prepare the Artwork

 Earlier, we described what type of artwork to provide.
-The three most popular types of artwork are;
+The three most popular types of artwork are:

 - Hand prints